rat-pac/ratpac-two/doc/users_guide/command_interface.md

 # End of macro
 ```

-Let's discuss the format and styling of this macro by providing additional detail into some of the most important commands above
+Let's discuss the format and styling of this macro by providing additional detail on some of the most important commands above